Skip to content

 • Delete — Can the user delete records?

-• All — The user can see every record in the entity
+• All — Every record of that entity

-• Own — The user can only see records assigned to them
+• Own — Only records assigned to the user

 • Same entity access as Sales Representative